-When non-zero, this item controls the width of the sweeps which occur during execution of the Intelli-Search algorithm.
 If the angular extent of the sweeps is too large, the controller could mistakenly align the antenna with an adjacent satellite.
 A search with narrow sweeps takes much less time to complete, but may not sweep over a region which is wide enough to find the satellite.

-The Search Width is not an absolute value - increasing its value results in wider sweeps, and decreasing its value narrows the sweeps.
+The Search width is not an absolute value - increasing its value results in wider sweeps, and decreasing its value narrows the sweeps.
 The actual pointing angle over which search sweeps occur is a function of the antenna beamwidth and the Search Width parameter.
 For a given Search Width value, the search sweeps of an antenna with a narrower beamwidth will be greater than for an antenna with a larger beamwidth.

-A Search Width value of 3 is appropriate for satellites with 2 degree spacing.
+The default Search value of 3 is appropriate for satellites with 2 degree spacing.
 For faster searches, the value can be lowered to 1 or 2.